 Just because the temperature drops, doesn’t mean you can’t continue to stay active in the winter and engage in activities you enjoy, both indoors and out.

 With more people at home right now because of the pandemic, many companies are transitioning to virtual formats for activities typically done at your local gym.
 And no, you don’t need fancy exercise equipment to participate.
 A quick search through your TV channels or streaming service should provide plenty of free (or inexpensive) options, such as dancing, basic Pilates, or yoga.

 For a fun outdoor activity that’ll stir up childhood nostalgia, head to a local outdoor ice skating rink.
 Many cities offer this as a free community activity, along with skate rentals and walkers for those new learners or folks with limited mobility.

-Whether you’re indoors or out, it’s important to engage in activities that get you moving.
+Whether you’re indoors or out, it’s important to engage in activities that get you moving as part of your self care routine.
 Regular exercise helps manage menopause symptoms and improves your overall mood and wellbeing.

 Relax and recharge.

 Staying active is important, but it’s equally important to rest and recharge your body and mind to maintain optimal winter self-care.
 Along with your green tea and good book, cozy up with a pen and notebook (or a laptop), and spend some time writing every day.
 Getting our thoughts out on paper through journaling helps us make sense of our emotions, stimulate creativity, and become more self-aware.
 It can even help improve mood and increase gratitude.
 Not sure what to write about?
 Look up “journal prompts” for some ideas to get you started.

 Gone are the days when meditation was considered an alternative form of self care practiced only by a select few.
 Today, people recognize the numerous health benefits of meditation and practice it regularly using the many tools and resources available.